vnvo/deltaforge/README.md

 - `metadata` - required name (used as pipeline identifier) and tenant label.
 - `spec.sharding` - optional hint for downstream distribution.
-- `spec.source` - required source configuration (MySQL, Turso, or PostgreSQL).
+- `spec.source` - required source configuration (MySQL, PostgreSQL, or Turso).
 - `spec.processors` - ordered processors; JavaScript is supported today with optional resource limits.
 - `spec.sinks` - one or more sinks; Kafka supports `required`, `exactly_once`, and raw `client_conf` overrides; Redis streams are also available.
 - `spec.batch` - optional thresholds that define the commit unit.